sagemath/trac_to_gh/Issue 3586.md

 # Issue 3586: twist.py -- doctest doesn't work on some machines due to ports not being open-able

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3586

 Original creator: was